- You have many options for investing.

 Types of investments

 Part of the investment planning process is making investment choices that fit your investment strategy.
-Those investments should work together to help you accomplish your financial goals.
+Multiple investment types can work together to help you accomplish your financial goals.
 We’re dedicated to providing you a wide range of investment products and services to help you meet them.

 As an investor, you have many options.
 Common types of investments include: